knorm/knorm/docs/home.md

 - run tests against other databases besides PostgreSQL
 - add support for databases that don't support RETURNING clauses
 - add a tool to generate models from DESCRIBE queries
+- add a tool to generate models from knex migrations
+- add a tool to generate knex migrations from models

 > run `npm run todo` to see TODOs in the code